 You know your family's rhythms best.
 If the kids can handle a late bedtime, but naps are sacred, build your schedule around that.
 If you limit screen time at home, but want to have family movie night on vacation, or let them watch some cartoons in the morning for an hour so you and your partner can both sleep in, go with it!
 If they are not allowed any sweets, but want an ice cream after dinner, live it up!
 The point is, bend the rules when you can to make things easier and more relaxed for all, and you won't spend your whole vacation wound up and stressed out about keeping everything exactly like it is at home.
 That's the beauty of it, you're not at home!
 Think about the deal breakers for your family in advance, and otherwise let go.

 If your kids love to swim, rent a house with a pool or go to the beach, where you can spend your days splashing and laughing.
 If you are a camping and hiking family, have fun exploring a new campsite.
-Beach, pool, bike rides, carnivals, you get the gist!
-It can (and should!) be stuff you love too: If everyone is happy, there will be less whining and frustration, and more time spent truly making memories and enjoying being together.
+It can (and should!) be stuff you love too.
+If everyone is happy, there will be less whining and frustration, and more time spent truly making memories and enjoying being together.

-8. Try to schedule one full day at home before returning to work + school.
+7. Try to schedule one full day at home before returning to work and school.

 This can be a tough one and it's not always possible, but it's great to have a day built in to unpack, tackle laundry, and get everyone sort of back on schedule before real life kicks in.

-We all know it’s not going to be the same sort of vacation that we took pre-kids.
-Let’s not try to recreate jaunts in Europe drinking wine all night, or tropical vacations with nothing but margaritas and books for five days.
-But that doesn’t mean it can’t be incredibly fun for all, and even restorative.
-If you reframe your perspective, you will realize that this sort of vacation serves another purpose: to enjoy your time with your family away from the obligations of home and work.
-It’s not just about sleep, seeing sites, or eating amazing food.
-It’s about enjoying the moment, together.
+We all know it's not going to be the same sort of vacation that we took pre-kids.
+Let's not try to recreate jaunts in Europe drinking wine all night, or tropical vacations with nothing but margaritas and books for five days.
+But that doesn't mean it can't be incredibly fun for all, and even restorative.
+If you reframe your perspective, you will realize that this sort of vacation is great for spending time with family and away from the obligations of home and work.
+It's not just about sleep, seeing sites, or eating amazing food.
+It's about enjoying the moment, together.